pinkflow/BannerDemo/README.md

     open localhost:3000/bid?cat1={yourcategory}

- Theres is no categories and banners yet, but you can add it through postman.
+ Theres is no categories and banners yet, but you can add it through postman(json format).
 Basic Authorization credentials: username=user, password=password